 Is Retained Earnings a Debit or Credit?

-In accounting, retained earnings is a credit balance—because it represents earned income.
-However, if a company has accumulated losses (negative retained earnings), it might show up as a debit.
+In accounting, retained earnings carries a credit balance — because it represents earned income kept within the company.
+However, if a company has accumulated losses (negative retained earnings), it may show up as a debit.

-- Positive retained earnings = credit (profit retained)
+- Positive retained earnings = credit (profit retained in the business)

-- Negative retained earnings = debit (accumulated loss)
+- Negative retained earnings = debit (accumulated loss, also called a deficit)

 Why Retained Earnings Matter for Small Businesses